etri/nest-compiler/docs/Testing.md

-## Testing the Glow compiler
+## Testing the NEST-C

-The Glow test suite contains four major categories: unit tests, regression tests, the model loader, integrated tests and example programs.
+NEST-C test suite contains four major categories: unit tests, regression tests, the model loader, integrated tests and example programs.

 Unit tests are the small tests that stress specific parts of the compiler.